All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 Trevignano is adjacent to a circular bay which was created by the collapse of a secondary crater of the volcano which gave origin to Lake Bracciano.

-Views of Anguillara: (above) from the Orsini Castle at Bracciano; (below) from the road from Trevignano
+Views of Anguillara: (above) from the Orsini Castle of Bracciano; (below) from the road from Trevignano

 (left) Porta Maggiore, the main gate of Anguillara; (right) main street